Dermot Morgan: Death

-Before location filming on the third and final series of Father Ted, Morgan underwent a mandatory medical examination in which he was found to have high blood pressure, and was prescribed medication.
+Before location filming on the third and final series of Father Ted, Morgan underwent a mandatory medical examination in which he was found to have hypertension, and was prescribed medication.
 On 28 February 1998, one day after recording the series' final episode, Morgan suffered a heart attack while hosting a dinner party at his home in London's St Margarets area, at which the Scottish musician Jim Diamond was present.
 Guests and paramedics tried to revive him at his home.
-He was rushed to West Middlesex University Hospital in Isleworth, but despite further resuscitation efforts he did not regain consciousness.
+He was rushed to West Middlesex University Hospital in Isleworth, but despite further resuscitation efforts, he died.
 He was 45 years old.

-Morgan's sister Denise said "He wasn't feeling great at the end of the meal and I went to the bedroom with him.
+Morgan's sister Denise said, "He wasn't feeling great at the end of the meal and I went to the bedroom with him.
 He had a heart attack, and I didn't recognise it.
 From my limited training in first aid, I wasn't sure exactly what was happening.
 The symptoms didn't match what the books said.
 I said to him 'I think you are okay' and we went back to the table.
 He apologised for having left the room and the next thing he just collapsed.
 We tried to resuscitate him but it didn't work."
-Father Ted co-star Frank Kelly said "Dermot's mind was mercurial.
+Father Ted co-star Frank Kelly said, "Dermot's mind was mercurial.
 I think he was a kind of comedic meteor.
 He burned himself out."

-Despite Morgan's atheism, a Catholic requiem Mass was offered for him at St Therese's Church in the South Dublin suburb of Mount Merrion.
-The Mass was attended by Irish President Mary McAleese, her predecessor Mary Robinson, and many of the Irish political and religious leaders who had been the targets of his satire in Scrap Saturday.
-His body was cremated at Glasnevin Cemetery, and his ashes were buried in the family plot at Deans Grange Cemetery.
+Despite Morgan's atheism, a Catholic requiem mass was offered for him at St Therese's Church in the South Dublin suburb of Mount Merrion.
+The mass was attended by Irish President Mary McAleese, her predecessor Mary Robinson, and many of the Irish political and religious leaders who had been the targets of his satire in Scrap Saturday.
+His body was cremated at Glasnevin Cemetery, and his ashes were buried in the family plot at Dean's Grange Cemetery.

 Legacy

-"The Joker's Chair" a bronze throne by sculptor Catherine Green was unveiled by then Taoiseach Bertie Ahern in Merrion Square, in Dublin.
-It bears his name and dates.
+"The Joker's Chair", a bronze throne by sculptor Catherine Green, was unveiled by then-Taoiseach Bertie Ahern in Merrion Square, Dublin.
+It bears his name, date of birth, and date of death.

 In December 2013, the documentary Dermot Morgan – Fearless Funnyman aired on RTÉ One.

 A plaque outside McGuire's shop in Mount Merrion was unveiled in 2016.

 A wax statue of Morgan stands in the national wax museum in Dublin as part of a "Father Ted's Room" display.